codegouvfr/guide-ospo/README.md

 2019-2023 Bastien Guerry

-This application is published under the [EPL 2.0 license](LICENSE).
+This application is published under the [EPL 2.0 license](LICENSE), except for the fonts in `resources/public/fonts`.